-To mirror a true teacher experience, and to meet the requirements set forth by the Arizona Department of Education and the credit requirements at UArizona, the expectation is that we will student teach for 66 continuous days school is in session, beginning the first day teachers report in the school district where we are student teaching.
-All days missed are to be made up consecutively at the end of our student teaching period to maximize learning, ensure a complete experience, and meet external requirements.
-We will count all days worked at the school site with your mentor teacher on days when the school district is in session.
+You will student teach for 66 continuous days school is in session, beginning the first day teachers report in the school district where you are student teaching.
+All days missed will be made up consecutively at the end of your student teaching period.
+You will count all days worked at the school site with your mentor teacher on days when the school district is in session.